title. Fitness Programs for Dogs, part 2

 I’ll go ahead and give you the bottom line right here : the last few months of playing with the FitPaws equipment while increasing Jambo's strength has been FUN.
 Jambo is not the only beneficiary of this training, either - I’ve seen all 3 of my dogs move quickly from not being totally sold on getting on the ball to an obvious “Oh Goody!” reaction when it’s time to play these games.
 My bathroom looks like a carnival funhouse what with all the inflatables in my tub, but I don’t care.
 We are all as motivated to work as the day we started!

-“Focus on what you want, not what you do not want.”
+“Focus on what you want, not on what you do not want.”

 One thing that Jeris wants to see changed in the world of dog physical therapy is “an attitude shift from fixing things when they go wrong to being proactive with conditioning.
 Canine conditioning is still very heavily influenced by rehab.
 It’d be preferable to see the field be able to move away from the mindset of “restoring function” to “maximizing function.”
 In designing my own dog’s fitness program, I needed to start with the “restoring function” segment of that.
 I feel confident that with regular check ins with the Martial Arfs team and her chiropractor, that she’ll continue to play with me at the 100% level that we BOTH love!

 Misa Martin is a Certified Professional Dog Trainer.
 Years of attending agility seminars, workshops, seminars and camps with her first dog led to the beginning of her professional dog training career as a PetSmart Trainer in 2008.
-In addition to teaching at PCOTC's Family Manners and Agility programs, Misa is a staff trainer at the Mount Vernon Humane Society, active with Waggytail Rescue as a consultant for training and behavior issues, and a trainer with the Briarcliff SPCA education program.
+In addition to teaching PCOTC's Agility programs, Misa is a staff trainer at the Mount Vernon Humane Society, active with Waggytail Rescue as a consultant for training and behavior issues.
 Misa owns HappyValleyDogs.com, providing reward based training to private clients.
 Through her knowledge, experience, and sense of humor, Misa encourages students to approach dog training as a team effort, where students learn as much from their dogs as dogs learn from their "parents," making training fun for humans and dogs alike!

 Misa can be reached at firstname.lastname@example.org